Code-Institute-Submissions/Milestone-Project-167/README.md

 The website also has a footer attached to the bottom of the screen with a number of links to the artist's social media pages and streaming services.
 The purpose of this is to fulfill user story:
 > As a first time visitor, I want there to be content pertaining to the artist's online presence through social media
+> As a frequent visitor, I want to keep up to date on the artist's social media posts

 The website is designed with responsivity in mind, creating an easy-on-the-eye bootstrap based layout at all screen sizes.
 The purpose of this is to fulfill user story:
 > As a first time visitor, I want to be able to use this website comfortably on any of my devices